victorres11/vtgrowthmarketing/README.md

 marketing page for growth consulting webpage

 # Adding a new blog post
+(make sure you are in hexo directory for these instructions)
 1. Create a new post
 `$ hexo new "My New Post"`